SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 10 August, 2026 at 23:45:17
+# Last Refreshed - 11 August, 2026 at 23:46:59
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>Riding to eat cake with Alex's people #IYKYK ☁️ Sunday Morning Ride</b>
+<b>🌦️ Zwift - Group Ride: GXY BANDWAGON – (CAT D) (E)</b>

-which happened on 02 August, 2026 at 10:28:09
+which happened on 11 August, 2026 at 11:44:59

-Which is 0 years, 0 months, 8 days, 13 hours and 17 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 12 hours and 2 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19569974630
+You can see it here https://www.strava.com/activities/19694420303

 ## Number of Rides
 How many rides have I done each year?